piaeunice/personalweb/README.md

 Have ideas, feedback, or want to collaborate?
 Whether you’re looking to improve the layout, optimize performance, or suggest a new feature, your contributions are welcome and appreciated!
 - Feel free to fork this repository and submit a pull request with suggestions, improvements, or fixes.
 - You can also open an issue for bugs, enhancement ideas, or layout feedback.
-- Use the contact form on the website or connect with me via the social media links provided there.
+- Connect with me through the social media links available on the website.

 ## 🙋‍♀️ Author
 Pia Eunice Joi M. Caibigan <br/>